mobs-fbk/llm_interaction_simulator/README.md

 ### 👮🏻 Case Study: The Prison Experiment Simulation
 In the "Prison Experiment Simulation", LLMs take on the roles of guards and prisoners to explore strategies of supervision and hostility to the power.
 This scenario tests various strategies, compliance, and conflict dynamics, illustrating the simulator’s ability to adjust prompts and interactions dynamically based on the number of agents involved and the specific roles they play.
 The primary aim of this experiment is to observe and analyze how AI agents behave and interact in roles of authority and subordination within a controlled environment.
-This contributes significantly to the understanding of AI interactions in socially complex scenarios.

-More details on how roles and interactions can be dynamically defined are available in the Configuration Settings section.

 ## 🚀 Getting Started

-To get started with the LLM Interaction Simulator, you need to set up the configuration and install necessary dependencies.
+To get started with the LLM Interaction Simulator, choose either a traditional virtual environment setup or a Docker-based setup based on your preference.

 ### 🛠️ Installation

+#### Virtual Environment Setup

-Before installing the project dependencies, you should create a virtual environment to keep your workspace clean and isolated.
-Follow these steps to set up the environment:
+Before installing the project dependencies, create a virtual environment to keep your workspace clean and isolated:

 ```bash
 # Create a Conda or virtual environment named 'llm_interaction_simulator'